Guilherme-deSena/DimDream/README.md

 Dimensional Dream is a boss-focused mod that adds characters from the Touhou Project series.
 All characters belong to Team Shanghai Alice.

-At the time of writing, the only boss made is Chiyuri Kitashirakawa, and she has no special drops.
+At the time of editing, there are two bosses with a six weapon drops between them.
 More content should be developed as time goes on.

 Chiyuri demonstration video: https://youtu.be/ReGCMN8MkTY?si=XU224SE--BEvbwXj